Sunday April 19, 2015

 Day to Day Activities

-There are thirteen (13) standing committees: Bargaining, By-laws, Staffing, Technological Change, Health and Safety, Equal Opportunities, Employees Assistance Program, Finance, Honours and Awards, Workforce Adjustment, Harassment, Communications and Political Action.
+There are thirteen (14) standing committees: Bargaining, By-laws, Staffing, Technological Change, Health and Safety, Equal Opportunities, Employees Assistance Program, Finance, Honours and Awards, Workforce Adjustment, Harassment, Communications, Political Action and Call Centre.
 They deal with issues of ongoing importance to UTE members.
 Members of these committees attend meetings with the employer, monitor compliance with our contract, and support the training and education of our members.

 The collective agreement, or contract, negotiated between the union and the employer, along with other legislation, sets out the terms and conditions of work.
 Whenever a member believes that his or her workplace rights have been violated, the UTE works with that member to try and resolve the problem informally.
 If that effort fails, the union will assist the member in filing a formal written “grievance” to management.